diegoalarc/diegoalarc/README.md

 😄 I am constantly learning since science and codes do not stop!!

+I am also learning to work with [Linux](https://www.linux.org/) and other free software such as [QGis](https://qgis.org/de/site/) and [LibreOffice](https://es.libreoffice.org/) among others.

+:computer: I'm a fan of [Free Software](https://en.wikipedia.org/wiki/Free_software), but I'm not against [Commercial software](https://en.wikipedia.org/wiki/Commercial_software).

 ## :neckbeard: *My Repositories*
 I hope you visit my [Repositories](https://github.com/diegoalarc?tab=repositories) and give me your opinion.
 I'll stay tuned to your comments.
 :v::v: